nuken/roku-bridge/README.md

 **Release: Beta 2.3**

-This project provides a Dockerized bridge that integrates your Roku devices as tuners within the Channels DVR software.
+This project provides a bridge that integrates your Roku devices as tuners within the Channels DVR software.
 It works by capturing the HDMI output from a Roku with a dedicated HDMI encoder and uses this script to manage channel changes and proxy the video stream.

 This setup allows you to use streaming service channels (like those from YouTube TV, Philo, etc.) just like traditional cable channels inside the Channels app.